5 Inference for simple linear regression

 5.1 Introduction: Access to playgrounds

 The Trust for Public Land is a non-profit organization that advocates for equitable access to outdoor spaces in cities across the United States.
-In the 2021 report Parks and an Equitable Recovery (The Trust for Public Land 2021), the organization declares that “parks are not just a nicety—they are a necessity”.
-The report details the many health, social, and environmental benefits of having ample access to parks in cities along with the various factors that impede the access to parks for some.
+In the 2021 report Parks and an Equitable Recovery (The Trust for Public Land 2021), the organization stated that “parks are not just a nicety—they are a necessity”.
+The report details the many health, social, and environmental benefits of having ample access to parks in cities along with the various factors that impede the access to parks for some residents.

-Given the impact of playgrounds for both children and adults in a community, we will focus on understanding access to playgrounds in this chapter.
-In particular, we want to (1) investigate whether spending is helpful in understanding variability in playground access, and if so, (2) quantify the true relationship between spending and playground access.
+Given the impact of playgrounds for both children and adults in a community, we will focus on understanding variability in the access to playgrounds in this chapter.
+In particular, we want to (1) investigate whether local government spending is helpful in understanding variability in playground access, and if so, (2) quantify the true relationship between local government spending and playground access.

 The data includes information on 97 of the most populated cities in the United States in the year 2020.
 The data were originally collected by the Trust for Public Land and was a featured as part of the TidyTuesday weekly data visualization challenge.
 The analysis in this chapter will focus on two variables:

-• spend: Total amount the city spends per resident in 2020 (in US dollars)
+: Total amount the city spends per resident in 2020 (in US dollars)playgrounds

 Do you expect the relationship between spending to be positive, negative, or no relationship?
 Why?

-Froom Figure 5.2 we see a positive relationship between spending per resident and the number of playgrounds per 10,000 residents.
-The correlation is 0.206, so perhaps the relationship between the variables is relatively weak.
+From Figure 5.2 we see a positive relationship between spending per resident and the number of playgrounds per 10,000 residents.
+The correlation is 0.206, indicating the relationship between playground access and city expenditure may not be strong.
+This is partially influenced by the outlying observations in which there is relatively low city spending per resident but high numbers of playgrounds per 10,000 residents.

 We see from the output in Table 5.1 that regression equation for the relationship between spending and playgrounds per 10,000 residents is